 Shares are distributed by First Trust Portfolios L.P. ("Distributor" or "FT Portfolios") to institutions and financial intermediaries who may distribute Shares to clients and customers (including affiliates and correspondents) of the Fund's investment adviser, First Trust Capital Management L.P. (the "Investment Adviser") and to clients and customers of other organizations.
-The Fund's Prospectus, which is dated June 27, 2023, as revised January 11, 2024, provides basic information investors should know before investing.
+The Fund's Prospectus, which is dated July 31, 2024, provides basic information investors should know before investing.
 This SAI is intended to provide additional information regarding the activities and operations of the Fund and should be read in conjunction with the Prospectus.